taidp-uit-ce/DESIGN-OF-A-RISC-V-32-BIT-PROCESSOR-BASED-SOC-WITH-H.264-INTRA-FRAME-ENCODING-ON-FPGA/README.md

 </p>

 ## Implement SoC on FPGA Virtex-7 (on-going)
-On the physical FPGA, input video must reside in the on‑board 1 GB DDR SDRAM (the on‑chip BRAM is too small).To stream the data from the host PC to DDR, the design adds a Xilinx **AXI 1G/2.5G Ethernet Subsystem**.
+On the physical FPGA, input video must reside in the on‑board 1 GB DDR SDRAM (the on‑chip BRAM is too small).
+To stream the data from the host PC to DDR, the design adds a Xilinx **AXI 1G/2.5G Ethernet Subsystem**.
 Configuration is handled by a **MicroBlaze** soft‑core running in Vitis, using **lwIP** and helper libraries to receive Ethernet frames.
 A small Python script on the PC builds and sends RAW Ethernet packets (via `socket`) to feed the FPGA.
 <p align="center">
   <img src="images/soc/soc_fpga_final.drawio.png" alt="description" width="600"/>
 </p>